terminal-overflow/launch-count/README.md

 Text in locations.txt (optional): `New York`

 ## License
-Launch count is released under the Apache License 2.0.
+Launch count is released under the MIT License.
 See LICENSE for details.